RSE-Sheffield/pando-python/episodes/optimisation-memory.md

 ::::::::::::::::::::::::::::::::::::: keypoints

 - Sequential accesses to memory (RAM or disk) will be faster than random or scattered accesses.
-  - This is not always natively possible in Python without the use of packages such as `numpy` and `pandas`
+  - This is not always natively possible in Python without the use of packages such as NumPy and Pandas
-- One large file should be preferable over many small files.
+- One large file is preferable to many small files.
 - Memory allocation is not free, avoiding destroying and recreating objects can improve performance.

 ::::::::::::::::::::::::::::::::::::::::::::::::